cseanburns/personal_knowledge_mgmt/src/7-evaluating-information-sources.md

-It's interesting, in part, because placing information within a narrative has ancient origins, and it's worthwhile because it places true and false content within some context, or story, which can itself be evaluated as fairly true or not (or fiction or non-).
+It's interesting, in part, because placing information within a narrative has ancient origins, and it's worthwhile because it places true and false content within some context, a story, which can itself be evaluated as fairly true or not (or fiction or non-).
 Essentially, this is important because